benborgers/www/posts/expo-ip.md

 ---
 title: How to get the device's IP address with Expo
 date: 2020-04-26
+tags:
-tags: programming
+    - programming
+    - expo
 ---
 First, install the `expo-network` package:

 ```bash
 expo install expo-network
 ```

 Then, import the package in the file you'd like to use it:

 ```javascript
 import * as Network from "expo-network"
 ```

 Now, you can use the `Network` object to get the IP address:

 ```javascript
 const ip = await Network.getIpAddressAsync()